Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

-- When done correctly, chest and shoulders will naturally lift up towards the head.
+- When done correctly, your chest and shoulders will naturally lift up towards your head.

 6. Isolate the muscles of the middle abdominal area, creating a pillar coming out.
 That stretches from the base of the pelvic floor up until the rib cage.
 This step is called Madhyama-nauli.

-- If can be difficult to learn how to control muscles that you’ve never used before so have patience.
+- It can be difficult to learn how to control muscles that you’ve never used before so have patience.

-- Placing a mirror on the floor under you can sometimes be helpful in making it easier to learn to control the abdominal muscles.
-Because you add the visual aspect to it.
+- Placing a mirror on the floor under you can help you to learn to control the abdominal muscles.
+With the visual aspect added, things become easier.

-7. Balance your body weight towards the left side by leaning onto your left arm, and move the middle pillar of your abdominal muscles to the left side.
+7. Balance your body weight towards the left side by leaning onto your left arm.
+Move the middle pillar of your abdominal muscles to the left side.
 This is called the Vama-nauli.

-- Repeat with the right side which is called the Daksina-nauli, as demonstrated in above image.
+- Repeat with the right side which is called the Daksina-nauli, as demonstrated in the above image.

 - After mastering Nauli Kriya, leaning your body to one arm will not be necessary any longer.
 It’s mainly to help you find and isolate the side muscles.

 8. Combine the three pillars into one churning wave movement.